 We stayed in Lisbon for two nights, which felt like the perfect amount of time considering all the spots I wanted to see (despite my usual preference for smaller, quieter towns).
 Lisbon’s a major city, but it has its own charm—trust me, it’s cool.

-Within Lisbon there is so much to do – like visiting the Belem Tower, Take a Tram Ride, catch views from the Castelo de Sao Jorge, walk along the Tagus river, and indulge in pasteis de nata (Portuguese custard tarts – SO GOOD).
+Within Lisbon there is so much to do!
+Visit the Belem Tower, Take a Tram Ride, catch views from the Castelo de Sao Jorge, walk along the Tagus river, and indulge in pasteis de nata (Portuguese custard tarts – SO GOOD).
+A Portugal Itinerary without mention of food would be absurd!

 During our stay, we took day trips to Sintra, Cascais, and Estoril, and let me tell you—Sintra is a MUST.
 This quaint town, nestled in the hills of the Serra de Sintra, was once a royal summer retreat and is now a UNESCO World Heritage site.
 It’s famous for its stunning palaces, villas, and historic sites, all set against lush forests and dramatic hills.
 It’s only a short drive from Lisbon, so if you’re in the city, it’s an easy day trip.

 Sintra is massive, so do yourself a favor and go with a guided tour—seriously, tour guides are the best!
 Their love for their country is so contagious, and they make every stop more fun and interesting.
-And of course, you can’t visit Sintra without seeing the Pena Palace, with its iconic yellow exterior that makes it impossible to miss.
+And of course, you can’t visit Sintra without seeing the Pena Palace.
+Recognizable with its iconic yellow exterior that makes it impossible to miss.
+Check out more info on Sintra here.

 Cascais and Estoril also rank high on my list of day trips.
 Cascais has beautiful beaches, fabulous shops, and excellent restaurants, making it the perfect place to spend a day.
 Plus, the promenade from Cascais to Estoril, which runs along the coastline, is absolutely stunning.
 With cafes and beach bars lining the path, it’s the perfect spot for a leisurely stroll by the sea.